charles-turner-1/nchdr/README.md

 1. Output is not colourised.
 This is kind of annoying.
 2. It's too many characters to type.

 This tool solves these glaring errors, by providing shorter command name, and colourising the output.
 It mostly exists because I wanted to write a CLI tool in Rust.
-For reference, I'm using the output of [nchd](https://github.com/charles-turner-1/nchd) as a target for what this tool should output.
+For reference, I'm using the output of `ncdump -h` as a target for what this tool should output.

 ## Installation